stridecolossus/JOVE/docs/blog/part-3-cube/textures.md

 ### Texture Image

-To allow us to create Vulkan images programatically we first change the existing implementation to an interface:
+To allow the demo to create Vulkan images programatically the existing implementation is refactored as an interface:

 ```java
 public interface Image extends NativeObject {